OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-05.md

 ## Genesis 5:30

-After Noah was born, Lamech lived 595 years and had other sons and daughters.
+Lamech lived 595 years after Noah was born and had other sons and daughters.

 ## Genesis 5:31